architolk/Linked-Data-Theatre/docs/Read-Write-API.md

 ### 5 Non-REST Production resources

-Production resources are like container resources, but without the intention to upload data.
-Only changes to the triplestore are performed.
+Production resources are resources that trigger the manipulation of data.
+The request may contain some content, but this not necessary.
 Production resources resemble one or more SPARQL Update queries.

 - `GET` to a production resource will return a 200 Ok response with meta-information about the production resource, and a link how to perform the actual production (a `POST`-call).
 - `POST` to a production resource will execute the production.
 A 200 Ok response is given when the execution has been succesful.
 The response body will contain information about the execution.
 In case of an error, a 409 Conflict response is given.